Church of the Brethren Newsline

-For more information about the ministry of the Global Food Initiative or to contribute financially to its work, go to www.brethren.org/gfi .
+For more about the Global Food Initiative go to www.brethren.org/gfi .